 - " An upgrade of BAWAG's and BAWAG Group's long-term ratings could result from an upgrade of BAWAG's baa1 BCA and Adjusted BCA.
-An upgrade of select ratings could also be triggered by additional rating uplift as a result of our Advanced LGF analysis or due to government support uplift. - " BAWAG's BCA and Adjusted BCA could be upgraded if the bank's problem loan formation remains contained in the more challenging economic environment and if its profitability improves materially and sustainably, while the bank's capitalisation, funding, and liquidity profiles remain sound. - " BAWAG's deposit, senior unsecured, issuer, junior senior unsecured, and subordinate ratings may also be upgraded if the volume of debt instruments designed to absorb losses prior to the respective debt classes increases sufficiently in relation to the bank's tangible banking assets, which could result in additional rating uplift resulting from our Advanced LGF analysis. - " As indicated by our review for upgrade, BAWAG's deposit, senior unsecured, and issuer ratings could also be upgraded by one notch if we assume a moderate rather than a low likelihood of government support for such obligations upon the closure of our ratings review.
-Ratings could be confirmed if, other things equal, we were to view the likelihood of government support to BAWAG to be low, considering among other factors its systemic relevance within the Austrian banking system, their interconnectedness and/or the complexity of their operations.
+An upgrade of select ratings could also be triggered by additional rating uplift as a result of our Advanced LGF analysis. - " BAWAG's BCA and Adjusted BCA could be upgraded if the bank's problem loan formation remains contained in the more challenging economic environment and if its profitability improves materially and sustainably, while the bank's capitalisation, funding, and liquidity profiles remain sound. - " BAWAG's deposit, senior unsecured, issuer, junior senior unsecured, and subordinate ratings may also be upgraded if the volume of debt instruments designed to absorb losses prior to the respective debt classes increases sufficiently in relation to the bank's tangible banking assets, which could result in additional rating uplift resulting from our Advanced LGF analysis.